 Having published articles, presented research papers, given public cinema talks, and participated in discussion panels with industry figures on the superhero-action film – and now currently working on a monograph – he will be teaching this collected research material on a course that specialises in Superhero Cinema.
 Caleb also teaches on film courses that include: Introduction to Film Studies, Mainstream Cinema – Genre Studies, International Cinema, and Cultural Theory, discussing topics such as: Hollywood Genres, History and Industry; Auteurship; Documentary; Animation; European Art Cinema, National Cinema and Film Movements; Post-colonialism; Identity Politics; Feminism and other key aspects of film theory, history and critical analysis, as well as essential debates across the discipline of cultural studies.

-Caleb also teaches on the introductory practical filmmaking course, and will act as course leader for the Film MA programme.
-Being academic advisor for the Film Society, he is organising a ‘London Film Series’, currently working on a series of ‘edutainment’ Video Essays that explore popular film, and too regularly invites industry figures to deliver guest lectures for our students (the most recent being a talk given by the President of Sony International Pictures).
+Caleb also teaches on the introductory practical filmmaking course, and acts as the Academic Advisor for the Film Production Society.
+He is organising a ‘London Film Series’, currently working on a series of ‘edutainment’ Video Essays that explore popular film, and too regularly invites industry figures to deliver guest lectures for our students (the most recent being a talk given by the President of Sony International Pictures).

-Caleb is an active member of the Research Centre for International Visual Arts and Cultures (IVAC), a member of the Research Policy Committee (RPC), and currently organising a new research network to engage academics, industry professionals and fan communities in exploring the ‘superhero cultural zeitgeist’ together.
+Caleb is an active member of the Research Centre for International Visual Arts and Cultures (IVAC), Deputy Chair for the Research Policy Committee (RPC), and currently organising a new research network to engage academics, industry professionals and fan communities in exploring the ‘superhero cultural zeitgeist’ together.